jboysen/laravel-gcc/README.md

 ### Installation

-Install it via Composer by adding the following to your `composer.json`-file:
+Install it via Composer by adding the following to your `composer.json`-file (the asterix can be changed to an exact version):

     "jboysen/laravel-gcc": "1.*"